Platón Sánchez (municipality)

 Platón Sánchez is a municipality in the Mexican state of Veracruz.

 It is located in the state's Huasteca Alta region.
 The municipal seat is the town of Platón Sánchez.

 Geography

-The municipality covers a toal area of 227.84 km² and is located on Federal Highway 105.
+The municipality covers a total area of 227.84 km2 and is located on Federal Highway 105.

 Borders

 It borders on the municipalities of Tempoal (north), Tantoyuca (east), Chalma (south) and Chiconamel (south-east).
 To the south it borders on the state of Hidalgo.

 Products

 Major products are corn, cereal, sugar, and fruits.